Middle School

 Hands-On Learning at Estes Park – YMCA of the Rockies

-Students journey into the mountains with an outdoor education experience.
+Sixth grade students journey into the mountains with an outdoor education experience.
 The students spend their days hiking, swimming, doing crafts and enjoying all the camp has to offer while developing new friendships and strengthening old friendships.
 On the final day, students swim, paddle board and play at Chatfield Reservoir.

 Retreat at IdRaHaJe